Recycled plastic herb or succulent planters

 I have become a fan of KFC's kream balls and the plastic containers can easily be upcycled into plant holders for small herbs or succulents.

 These containers are perfect as plant containers and I decided to fill mine with small herbs that I sourced from the garden centre at my local Builders.
 Placed on a sunny windowsill, you can have access to assorted fresh herbs.
+Even if you can't find the same plastic containers, let this project inspire you to think outside the box!

 The size of the plastic containers only allows for seedlings or small herbs, or succulents, but you can use them to start off your kitchen herb garden and then move them outdoors when they get too large.
 Be careful not to place them in direct sun for too long and water with small quantities on a regular basis to prevent flooding the roots.